adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

-Cirrus is currently experiencing issues with parts of the network.
-Our systems team is working to resolve these issues.
-Apologies for the inconvenience caused by these issues.
+No current issues.

 ### Recent Issues

-No recent issues
+Cirrus was experiencing issues with parts of the network leading to some jobs failing to run.
+Our systems team have now resolved these issues.
+Apologies for the inconvenience caused.

 ### Postponed: Planned Maintenance Wednesday 21st August